microsoft/r-server-loan-credit-risk/_includes/typicalintro1.md

-This solution package shows how XXXSHORT DESCRIPTION OF SOLUTION
+This solution package shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on the SQL Server machine.